aspose-3d/Aspose.3D-Products/3d/en/tutorial/convert-torus-primitive-mesh/_index.md

 //ExSummary: Please check the following code to find out how to convert a torus primitive to mesh, you can modify the code and run it directly in your browser.
 //ExStepSummary:0: The following code shows how to create a new 3D scene.
 //ExStepImage:0:step-1.png
-//ExStepSummary:1: The following code demonstrates how to convert a sphere to a mesh.
+//ExStepSummary:1: The following code demonstrates how to convert a torus to a mesh.
 //ExStepImage:1:step-2.png
 //ExStepSummary:2: The following code demonstrates how to add a node to the scene.
 //ExStepImage:2:step-3.png